feilipu/z88dk-libraries/freertos/readme.md

 Developed in partnership with the world’s leading chip companies over a 15 year period, FreeRTOS is a market-leading real–time operating system (RTOS) for microcontrollers and small microprocessors.
 Distributed freely under the MIT open source license, FreeRTOS includes a kernel and a growing set of libraries suitable for use across all industry sectors.
 FreeRTOS is built with an emphasis on reliability, accessibility, and ease of use.

-Current source version status is: 10.5.1+, release 3 May 2023.
+Current source version status is: 11.0.1, release 2 January 2024.

 Over the past few years freeRTOS development has become increasingly 32-bit orientated, with little change or improvement for the 8-bit world.
-As such I'm treating this 3 May 2023 10.5.1+ release as my LTS release.
+As such I'm treating this 2 January 2024 11.0.1 release as my LTS release.

-Compiled with sccz80 version 21481-8e126c50b2-20230720, and using zsdcc version 4.3.0 [r14210](https://sourceforge.net/p/sdcc/code/14210/log/?path=/trunk/sdcc).
+Compiled with sccz80 version 22137-8c6a8e126e-20240101, and using zsdcc version 4.3.0 [r14210](https://sourceforge.net/p/sdcc/code/14210/log/?path=/trunk/sdcc).

 ## Installation